 The Zhangjiajie Glass Bridge is one of China's most impressive attractions and one of the highest and longest glass bridges in the world.
-Spanning the Zhangjiajie Grand Canyon, the structure offers a unique experience — walking across a fully transparent floor hundreds of metres above the valley floor.
+Spanning the Zhangjiajie Grand Canyon, over 430 metres long and roughly 300 metres above the valley floor, the bridge lets you walk across a fully transparent surface with the canyon visible directly beneath your feet.

 Where is the Glass Bridge?